-- Ultrasonically-assisted extraction and malaxation make the production of virgin olive oil more efficient.
+- Ultrasonically-assisted extraction and malaxation make the production of extra virgin olive oil more efficient.

-- The ultrasonic process intensification results in higher yield, higher nutritional quality and faster pre-heating during malaxation.
+- The ultrasonic process intensification results in higher EVOO yield, higher nutritional quality and shorter malaxation.

-- Sonication increases the antioxidant content in olive oil.
+- Sonication increases the antioxidant and polyphenol content in extra virgin olive oil.

 Sonication is a mild, non-thermal food processing technology that allows to release the oil and active compounds (e.g. antioxidants, phenolics, vitamins) from the olive paste.
 The continuous inline process, where the olive paste passes the ultrasound cavitation zone, allows for a very uniform processing.
 Sonication is very beneficial to the process temperature, too: The ultrasonic treatment gives an instanteneous heating and reduces the pre-heating time of the olive paste drastically, afterwards the process temperature can be easily maintained at an optimal process temperature (e.g. 28-30ºC).